 Percent canopy cover information provided by LANDFIRE contributed to a study by Aaron Ruesch et al. that investigated climate-induced changes in summer thermal habitat for three cold-water fish species: juvenile Chinook salmon, rainbow trout, and bull trout in the John Day River basin in Oregon.
-Oregon: Forests and Woodland Conservation Analysis
+Oregon: Development of a New Restoration Optimization System and Demonstration on a National Forest in Oregon